rffffy/smart-brain/README.md

 Built using React and Clarifai API.

-The repository for backend is [here](https://github.com/rffffy/smart-brain-api)
+The backend API is built using Node.js and Express.
+The repository is [here](https://github.com/rffffy/smart-brain-api)